 Hectic, polluted, crazy, busy… all these adjectives describe Colombo pretty well.
 But it is also fast-developing, green, vibrant, and, most importantly (for me anyways), Colombo has insane amounts of stupid delicious food to offer.
 I’ve always said that you need to make a stop in Colombo for two reasons: food and shopping.
-I can help you with the first one.
+I can help you with the first one (in case you are interested in shopping, check out this guide of mine!).

 Who Am I?